 Convertible Modes

-Again, the LG 264L and Samsung 330L both have convertible capability.
-This design enables the users to customise storage according to their requirements.
+Again, the LG 264L and Samsung 330L both have convertible functionality.
+The design enables the users to customise storage according to their requirements.

 LG 264L Convertible Features

-The LG 264L has a convertible option whereby you can manage two parts of the fridge.
-This option provides additional space to accommodate your evolving requirements, such as additional fridge space or saving energy by changing the use of compartments.
+The LG 264L has a convertible feature whereby you can manage two sections of the refrigerator.
+This allows you to create additional space to meet your evolving needs, be it the need to have additional space in the fridge or to conserve energy by modifying the use of the compartments.

 Samsung 330L Convertible 5-in-1 Features.

-The Samsung 330L goes one step further with convertible capability with five different modes:
+The Samsung 330L goes a notch higher with five different modes of convertible functionality:

-- Extra Fridge Mode: Turn your fridge to a freezer when you need more space.
+Extra Fridge Mode: Change your freezer to fridge when you need more storage.

-- Seasonal Mode: Turn off the freezer when not in use to save energy.
+Seasonal Mode: Turn off the freezer when it is not in use to conserve energy.

-- Home Alone Mode: Use your fridge as a freezer and switch on the refrigerator compartment when you are alone.
+Home Alone Mode: Have your fridge as a freezer and activate the refrigerator compartment when you are home alone.

-It is evident that Samsung 330L has a higher degree of flexibility in terms of convertible options that may prove useful in the changing needs of the household during the year.
+The Samsung 330L is evidently more flexible in terms of convertible options that may be helpful in different household needs during the year.

 LG 264 vs. Samsung 330 Energy Efficiency.

-The energy efficiency comparison below is aimed to demonstrate the performance of LG 264L and Samsung 330L in the aspects of power consumption and star ratings.
+The comparison of energy efficiency below is aimed at demonstrating the performance of LG 264L and Samsung 330L in terms of power consumption and star rating.

-We compare the annual energy consumption, BEE star ratings, and other energy saving features.
+We compare the energy consumption per year, BEE star rating and other energy saving features.

 LG 264L Energy Scores